shermanleejm/dsaid_data_eng_test/section5/readme.md

 This problem appears to be a classification problem.
 The input data given excludes the number of seats which I removed from the dataset.
+Looking at the correlations between all the variables and `buying` it appears almost negligible.
+The only variable that can describe `buying` appears to be `class`.
 ## Methods used

 1. XGBoost